agnedil/fine-tune-with-deepspeed/README.md

-# Fine-Tuning Mistral-7B with HuggingFace Transformers and DeepSpeed
+# Fine-Tuning Llama 13B with HuggingFace Transformers and DeepSpeed

-This README provides instructions for fine-tuning the "mistralai/Mistral-7B-v0.1" model on the "timdettmers/openassistant-guanaco" dataset using HuggingFace Transformers and DeepSpeed.
+This README provides instructions for fine-tuning the Llama 13B model on the "alpaca-gpt-4" dataset using HuggingFace Transformers and DeepSpeed.

 ## Prerequisites